alexmac131/sudoku/README.md

 * cd to repository
 * run **	`sh install.sh`**

 This should install all node_module dependencies for both the server backend and the Sukudo board app.
+Total install time is between 1 minute and 5 seconds to one minute and fifty.

 ## To Run